 How to Get Started

-You can interact with Hangouts Chat via a web app (chat.google.com), a Windows desktop application (there's also one for Mac), or a smartphone app (Android and iOS).
+You can interact with Hangouts Chat via a web app (chat.google.com), a Windows desktop application (there's also one for Mac), a progressive web app or a smartphone app (Android and iOS).
 If you download one of the apps, you'll need to log in with your TSS Google account credentials to use it:

 Start a Conversation

-To start a Chat with someone, click on the + icon in the upper-left hand corner.
+To start a Chat with someone, click on the + icon iat the top of the left-hand sidebar.
 You can also use the keyboard shortcut Ctrl + k.

-You'll see four options, plus a search box:
+You'll see several options, plus a search box:

-To start a conversation with an individual person, you can start typing their email address or click on the 'Group Message' link, search for their address, then click the 'Start DM' [Direct Message] button:
+To start a conversation with an individual person, you can start typing their email address:

-If you want to look at existing chat rooms, click the 'Browse Rooms' link
+If you want to look at existing chat rooms, click the 'Browse Spaces' link

 As I'll mention again later, one of my problems with chat apps like Hangouts Chat is that their notifications can provide tons of interruptions throughout the day, making it hard to get real work done.
 Hangouts Chat does have a 'Snooze' button, which will allow you to turn off notifications for a set period of time.
-If you click on the button labeled "Active" near the upper left-hand corner of the screen, you can turn notifications off when you need to focus on something else for a period of time.
+If you click on the button labeled "Active" near the upper left-hand corner of the screen, you can set your status as 'Do not disturb':

-'Message a Bot' is the last option, and probably the trickiest to get a handle on, especially if you've never used Slack or Microsoft Teams before.
-A Bot is a piece of software that you can chat with, either through direct messages or as part of a room discussion with other users.
+'Find apps' is the last option, and probably the trickiest to get a handle on, especially if you've never used Slack or Microsoft Teams before.
+An App is a piece of software that you can chat with, either through direct messages or as part of a room discussion with other users.
 Some bots can deliver notifications to you.
 The @Drive bot, for instance, will let you know you about any documents that have been recently shared with you or recent comments that relate to you.